AnnaBartnik/Geog418_FinalProject_Tutorial_AnnaB/README.md

 Going forward, ensure that you gather data from multiple reliable sources, check for good spatial distribution, and account for potential biases before running any spatial models.
 With high-quality data, these methods will allow you to draw stronger and more accurate conclusions from your analyses.

 # Refrences
-Here is your updated references list in alphabetical order:

-**References**

 BC Wildfire Service.
 (2023).
 Wildfire point data across British Columbia for 2023 [Data set].
 BC Data Catalogue.
 Retrieved from https://www.for.gov.bc.ca/ftp/HPR/external/!publish/Maps_and_Data/GoogleEarth/WMB_Fires/